Aiven-Open/klaw/coral/proxy/README.md

 # Development proxy server

-We're running a small node-proxy to enable a convenient way of developing Coral locally without the need to connect a remote api.
+We're running a proxy server to enable a convenient way of developing Coral locally without the need to connect a remote api.

 ## Table of content